The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 —Baruch 4:28–29

-If, however, you’re angry at God that your prayers haven’t been answered as you desire, maybe you have been mistakenly seeking yourself, and your own satisfaction, as a continuation of the smoldering sarcasm you learned from your parents.
-Maybe you cling to your indignance as a self-consoling comfort, fearing your own wretched loneliness—fearing to die to the Realm of the Imaginary—and ignoring your Baptismal vows.
+If, however, you get angry at God that your prayers haven’t been answered as you desire, maybe you have been mistakenly seeking yourself, and your own satisfaction, as a continuation of the resentment that enveloped you in childhood.
+Maybe you cling to your indignation as a self-consoling comfort, fearing your own wretched loneliness—fearing to die to the Realm of the Imaginary.
 But take heart, even Christ—in His humanity and for our sake—had to confront and overcome this fear:

 —Psalm 22:2